-In addition to the binding rules, there are some recommendations for the use of NEPS data:
+In addition to the aforementioned binding rules, there are some recommendations for using the NEPS data:

 - As a matter of course: Always be critical when working with empirical data.
-Although a big effort is being made to ensure the integrity of the provided data we cannot guarantee absolute correctness.
-Notices on problems or errors in the datasets are welcome at any time at the Research Data Center. - Enhanced understanding of the data: Consult the documentation and survey instruments.
-The analysis of complex data necessitates a precise idea of how the information were collected and edited.
-All relevant material is available online (see section 1.2). - Facilitated handling of the data: Utilize the tools that are offered.
-Several user services are provided to support NEPS data analyses reaching from specific Stata commands (e.g., for an easy recoding of missing values) to a meta search engine (e.g., for an interactive exploration of all instruments) to an online discussion forum (e.g., for the clarification of questions).
-These tools are also available online, see section 1.8 for more details.
+Although a big effort is being made to ensure the integrity of the provided research data we cannot guarantee absolute correctness.
+Notices on problems or errors in the datasets are welcome at any time at the Research Data Center. - Enhanced understanding of the data: Consult the documentation and survey instruments before starting the analyses.
+The work with complex data necessitates a precise idea of how the information were collected and edited.
+All relevant material is available online. - Facilitated handling of the data: Utilize the tools that are offered.
+Several user services are provided to support NEPS data analyses reaching from specific Stata commands (e.g., for an easy recoding of missing values) to a meta search engine (e.g., for an interactive exploration of all instruments) and an online discussion forum (e.g., for asking specific questions).
+These tools are also available online, see Section 1.8 for more details.